Azure/AppService/_posts/2020-03-23-A-New-Look-for-App-Service-Diagnostics.md

 ![Overview Page]({{site.baseurl}}/media/2020/03/overview-page.png)

-The cards at the top of the overview page calls out the status of your app by performing pre-selected checks on your application's backend telemetry.
+The cards at the top of the overview page show the status of your app by performing pre-selected checks on your application's backend telemetry.
 You can click on these cards to further investigate the issue.

 If you already know the problem you want to drill down to, choose a relevant item in the left navigation where you will find more comprehensive checks on different topics.